Skip to main contentScroll Top

 Visiting time: depending on the route, allow at least 3-4 hours

-Known as the “green lung” of Bangkok, Bang Kachao is an ideal place to relax and explore by bike.
-It is a preserved area covering more than 1 hectares.
-(19 km²) where buildings are limited in surface area and height in order to keep the area as green as possible.
+Known as Bangkok's "green lung," Bang Kachao is an ideal place to relax and explore by bicycle.
+It's a protected area covering over 1,900 hectares (19 km²) where construction is limited in both area and height to maintain as much green space as possible.

 bang-kachao-bike-tour